phetsims/calculus-grapher/doc/implementation-notes.md

 Curves are modeled by segmenting the curve into a large number of evenly spaced CurvePoints and map out the y-values of the shape and curvature of the `Curve`.
 Adjacent CurvePoints are considered to be close enough for derivative and integral computations and are considered to cover 'every' x-value within its domain.
+An AXON/emitter on the Curve can emit to signal that its CurvePoints have changed in any form.

 `CurvePoint` keeps track of the x and y values of a point, as well as the point type.
 The point type is an enumeration that consists of the types: 'smooth', 'cusp', and 'discontinuous'.
 CurvePoint can save the previous state of a point into a stack that can be restored for undo operations.

-`TransformedCurve` is a subtype for the main curve that the user interacts with and manipulates, which then triggers a change in the CurvePoints and the Curve's integral, derivative, and second-derivative Curves.
+`TransformedCurve` is a subtype for the main curve that the user interacts with and manipulates.
+For originalCurve, the CurvePoints are updated when a user manipulates the CurvePoints through a method on `TransformedCurve`.

 `TransformedCurve` is mainly responsible for:
 - Implementing the response algorithms that are used when the user drags on the TransformedCurve.
 The response is